 Sedge Island Natural Resource Education Center Workshops for Teachers

-Participants at the Green Eggs and Sand workshops experience and investigate the Delaware Bay's horseshoe crab/shorebird phenomena firsthand-learning from experts, working with experts and becoming experts on its many related scientific and resource management issues.
+Participants at a Green Eggs and Sand workshop experience and investigate the Delaware Bay's horseshoe crab/shorebird phenomena firsthand-learning from experts, working with experts and becoming experts on its many related scientific and resource management issues.
 Teachers also receive a curriculum focused on middle and secondary students that is supported with the materials and resources to make these issues come alive for students.
 Pre-registration is required for the workshops hosted each spring at the rustic Mallard Lodge on Delaware Bay near Smyrna, Delaware.
-To be included on the mailing list, please contact Karen Leskie at 609-748-4347 or via e-mail at Karen.Leskie@dep.state.nj.us.
+To be included on the mailing list, please contact Karen Byrne at 609-748-4347 or via e-mail at Karen.Byrne@dep.nj.gov.

-May 10-12 Green Eggs and Sand Workshop Registration Form (pdf, 35kb)
+Green Eggs and Sand Workshop FAQs (pdf, 44kb)

 Beneath the Shell - a 126-page teachers guide to nonpoint source pollution, which relates it to our coastal shellfish populations is available online on the DEP SEEDS website at www.state.nj.us/dep/seeds/docs/bts.pdf (pdf, 45mb).

 Other opportunities/field trips/teacher workshop providers: